Coastal Zone Management

 In 2011, EPA and NOAA signed a memorandum of agreement designed to enhance their efforts to help state and local governments create sustainable and resilient coastal and waterfront communities, protect healthy coastal ecosystems, restore degraded coastal ecosystems, and adapt to climate change.
 This partnership addresses community needs for training and technical assistance, scientific and technical information, and support for place-based projects.
 Further technical assistance opportunities are available through the EPA's Smart Growth Program.

 Network of 32 university-based programs that work with coastal communities, conducting scientific research, education, training, and extension projects designed to foster science-based decisions about the use and conservation of aquatic resources.
-Sea Grant activities concentrate on healthy coastal ecosystems, sustainable coastal development, safe sustainable seafood supply, and hazard resilient coastal communities.
+Sea Grant activities concentrate on healthy coastal ecosystems, sustainable fisheries and aquaculture, environmental literacy and workforce development, and resilient communities and economies.

 This digital library provides global access to over 22,000 full-text digital documents through a searchable publications database, with hardcopy loans available.